bdornauer/medical-assistent-viewer/README.md

 Builds the project.

 ### `npm run start`
-Executes the application.\
+Executes the application.

 ### `npm run dev`
-Executes the application in development mode.\
+Executes the application in development mode.

 ### `npm run heroku-postbuild`
-Equal to `npm run build` but for Heroku-Service\
+Equal to `npm run build` but for Heroku-Service.